dupontdenis/APIBookAuthor/README.md

 ## Advanced: Create a book without authors, then add authors later

-You can create a book without any authors, then update it later to add author references.
+To refute what is stated in the overview, you can create a book without any authors, then update it later to add author references.

 **Step 1: Create a book without authors**